alexec/www.alexecollins.com/source/2014-07-05-gatling-for-jmeter-refugees.html.md

 ---
 I've recently been looking at Gatling as an alternative to JMeter (something I've used a lot in the past) for load testing.
 I want to test at least 10,000 concurrent users, and I knew from using JMeter that I would need to use many more nodes than the six we had in the past.

-Here are some notes I've made.
+Here are some notes I've made...

 What do we want to achieve when load testing?
----

-* Ensure system perform acceptable for anticipated load.
+* Ensure system performs acceptably for anticipated load.
 * ROI.
 * Easy to write tests.
 * Simple to maintain.